 Install macOS Sierra on VMware on Windows PC

 Whatever your reason, running macOS on a virtual machine is the cheapest and most exciting way to test out the operating system.
 However, running it requires a pretty powerful PC to run smoothly.
 We assume you have a powerful enough system which could run both the systems, the actual one and the virtual machine one.
 It will be good if you have at least an 8GB of RAM and a higher CPU which is i5 or above.
 The better your computer, the better the performance.
+Let’s see how to install macOS Sierra on VMware on Windows PC.

 Before we straightly get into, make sure you’ve enabled VT-x or AMD-v on your computer.
 If you haven’t done yet, you may want to do it otherwise you may likely have some problems.
 When you’re done with it, let’s get into it.